 Once the Constraint Manager flow is enabled, XNets, eXtended Nets where a "terminator" combines two Nets, will be automatically created for any two pin components, effectively assuming that they are "coupling" individual Nets into an eXtended Net.
-To avoid the creation of eXtended Nets where not intended, two pin components will require the "NO_XNET_CONNECTION" property to be applied to the part.
+To avoid the creation of eXtended Nets where not intended, two pin components will require the "NO_XNET_CONNECTION" property with a value of TRUE to be applied to the part.